There's a good chance you punctuate poorly and don't realize it.

 There's also a second colon rule at work here: The words before the colon must be able to stand alone as a grammatically correct sentence.
 Meaning, if you replace the colon with a period, the words before the period make sense when read alone.

 Incorrect: “I don’t like purple people because: they are inferior.”

-In these incorrect examples, the leading sentence couldn’t grammatically stand alone:
+In these incorrect examples, the leading sentence couldn’t stand alone without adding words back in:

-In both of these incorrect cases, simply drop the colon and the sentence will read perfectly.
-(The colon is not only being used incorrectly, but it’s also serving zero grammatical purpose!
-If you don’t actually know how to use a colon, don’t use it!)
+In both of these incorrect examples, simply drop the colon and the sentence will magically read perfectly.
+(If punctuation serves zero grammatical purpose, don’t use it!)

-American (and most international) English dictates that punctuation (periods, exclamation marks, and question marks) should be placed inside quotation marks:
+American English dictates that punctuation (periods, exclamation marks, and question marks) should be placed inside quotation marks:

 Correct: He said to me, “That’s one hell of a goat.”

 Incorrect: He said to me, “That’s one hell of a goat”.